kodji/pixels/README.md

 # pixels - Yet another SVG editor

-Browser based SVG editor to make pixel-like svg imagesSimple svg editor.
+Browser based SVG editor to make pixel-like svg images.

-I use this project for experiments with new libraries and technologies
+I use this project for experiments with new libraries and technologies.

+If you too lazy to build this, but want to see how it works - feel free to ask me to show.

 ## Main ideas: